uriel1998/khalo/README.md

 ## 1. About

 These programs creates an image with text upon it from either a `fortune` file or a plain text file.
+You can read the [blog post about it here.](https://ideatrash.net/?p=70844)

 ## 2. License